FerdinandChagas/minicursowicket/README.md

 # minicursowicket
-Projeto do site para controle do minicurso wicket.
+Projeto do site para controle do minicurso Java Wicket.